LauraPourtier/LauraPourtier/README.md

 - 🌱 I’m currently learning **Python, SQL**

-- 👨‍💻 All of my projects are available at [troopl.com/laurapourtier](troopl.com/laurapourtier)
+- 👨‍💻 All of my projects are available in [My portfolio](troopl.com/laurapourtier)

 - 📫 How to reach me **lpourtier@gmail.com**